Apple iPhone 16 Pro Max vs Motorola razr (2023)

 Frequently Asked Questions

-Apple iPhone 16 Pro Max excels if you value largest iphone display ever at 6.9 inches with ultra-thin borders.
-Motorola razr (2023) is better if you prioritize most accessible price point for a new foldable phone in the us.
-Pick based on your budget and daily use.
+Apple iPhone 16 Pro Max is the better choice if you prioritize largest iphone display ever at 6.9 inches with ultra-thin borders.
+Motorola razr (2023) wins if you value most accessible price point for a new foldable phone in the us.
+Both are rated highly (4.7★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure